 For example, and this is extreme, but let's say you are new to exercise, have been pretty much sedentary all your life, and you set the goal to do the Ironman at the end of the year.
 Chances are, no matter how good your training is, this is just not a realistic expectation for you.

-- Everyone will have their own unique goals and what is realistic for one person may be completely different than what is realistic for another.
-This is why it's always important to look at your current status and set a goal for yourself, not based on what your
+Everyone will have their own unique goals and what is realistic for one person may be completely different than what is realistic for another.
+This is why it's always important to look at your current status and set a goal for yourself, not based on what your training partner is doing.

 The Final Principle: Timeline